Bayesian4042/llm-algorithms/prompt-engineering/prompt-engineering-cheat-sheet.md

         System prompt - specific instruction given to the model on every request to enforce a certain user experience (e.g. talk like a pirate).
     ```

+# Prompting Hyperparameters
+Another aspect of prompt engineering you won’t see with simple prompting is prompt hyperparameter tuning.
+There are several hyperparameters you can set when making a query in addition to the prompt to increase or decrease the diversity of responses.
+Depending on your objective, the value of these parameters can greatly improve or even be a detriment to the query results for your users.

+## Temperature
+The temperature parameter determines the level of randomness your model will account for when generating tokens.
+Setting it to zero will ensure the model will always respond the exact same way when presented with identical prompts.
+This is critical for jobs where we want our results to be predictable, but can leave our models stuck in a rut.
+Setting it to a higher value will make it more creative.
+Setting it negative will tell it to give you the opposite response to your prompt.

+To understand this parameter better, it might help to look closer at how a model is determining the next token.
+In below figure, there is an example of this process.
+Given the input "Iam a", a language model will genrate a list of probabilities for each token.
+These probabilities show the likelihood that each token will be chosen.

+Temperature is applied during the softmax algorithm, a higher temperature will flatten out the probability distribution giving less weight to tokens with large logits, and more weights to tokens with smaller logits.
+A lower temperature does the opposite.
+A temperature of zero is actually impossible, since we can’t divide by zero.
+Instead we run an argmax algorithm ensuring we simply just pick the token with the highest logit.

+## Number of beams
+## Top K
+## Top P

+# Prompt Enginerring Tooling
+## LangChain
+## Guidance
+Guidance is an open source library that comes from Microsoft that enforces programmatic responses.
+Guidance seeks to constrain the response space, setting custom stopping tokens, and complex templating.

+## DSPy

+# Advanced Prompt Engineering Techniques
+## Giving LLMs Tools
+What if instead of a complicated prompt engineering system, we instead just give our model access to the internet?
+If it knows how to search the internet then it can always find up-to-date information.
+While we are at it, we can give it access to a calculator so we don’t have to waste CPU cycles having the LLM itself do basic math.
+We can give it access to a clock so it knows the current time and maybe even a weather app so it can tell the weather.
+The sky's the limit!
+We just need to train the model how to use tools, and that’s where Toolformers comes in.

+we can use clever prompt engineering to introduce new tools using LangChain or Guidance.
+## ReAct
+Reasoning and Acting (ReAct) is a few-shot framework for prompting that is meant to emulate the way that people reason and make decisions when learning new tasks.[14]
+It involves a multi-step process for the LLM, where a question is asked, the model determines an action, then observes and reasons upon the results of that action in order to determine subsequent actions.
+An example could look like this:
+    ```
+        Question: What is the airspeed velocity of an unladen African swallow compared to a European swallow with the same load?
+        Thought 1: I need to search for airspeed velocity of a European swallow, so I can compare it with an African swallow.
+        Action 1: Search[European Swallow airspeed velocity]
+        Observation 1: We need to know the Strouhal number in order to determine airspeed.
+The bird's Strouhal number converges between 0.2 and 0.4.
+    ```

+As you can see in this example, the purpose of ReAct is to force the model to think before it acts.
+This isn’t much different from the other prompting methods we have discussed.
+The big difference is that we allow the model to take actions.
+In our example above, this included a “Search” action, or essentially an ability to look up information on the internet as a human would

+# Summary
+- The most straightforward approach to prompting is to just give a model examples of what you want it to do.
+- The more examples you can add to a prompt the more accurate your results will be.
+- The fewer examples you need to add, the more general and all purpose your prompt will be.
+- The four parts of a prompt are:
+    - Input - this is what the user writes.
+    - Instruction - this is the template with task specific information encoded.
+    - Context - this is information you add through RAG or other database lookups.
+    - System - specific instructions given for every task, should be hidden from the user.
+- Knowing your training data will help you craft better prompts by choosing a word order that matches the training data.
+- LangChain is a popular tool that allows us to create chains or pipelines to utilize LLMs in an engineering fashion.
+- Guidance is a powerful tool that gives us more fine grained control over the LLMs actual generated text.
+- Toolformers taught LLMs how to use tools which gives them access to accomplish previously impossible tasks.
+- ReAct is a few-shot framework for prompting that is meant to emulate the way that people reason and make decisions when learning new tasks.